-Some parents/guardians will need help in arranging transportation for dental and medical needs.
-The following guidelines should be followed when parents/guardians and children will be transported by an Early Head Start staff:
+The guidelines below will be followed when parents/guardians and children will be transported by Early Head Start staff:

 - 1. Appointments for medical or dental services should always be made with the Early Head Start staff that will be transporting.
-Staff is not usually available on short notice. - 2.
+You must give a 3 day advance notice to the staff that will be transporting. - 2.
 Long distance transports must be pre-approved by the Program Director. - 3.
-The parent/guardian is encouraged to make arrangements for someone to watch brothers and sisters of the child going to the doctor.
-Early Head Start staff may provide assistance on a case by case basis as approved by the Program Director.

-- 4. Health transportation is only for enrolled children and pregnant mothers. - 5.
+The parent/guardian is encouraged to make arrangements for someone to watch brothers and sisters of the child going to the doctor. - 4.
+Health transportation is only for enrolled children and their parent/guardian and pregnant women. - 5.
 Parents/Guardians should remember that smoking and/or vaping is not allowed in any agency vehicle and their child will be required to sit in an approved safety car seat or seatbelt at all times the vehicle is in motion.
 Adults are also required to wear seat belts. - 6.
 The parent/guardian and child should be transported directly to the appointment and back.
 When an appointment will cause the parent/guardian and child to be away from home over a mealtime, the parent/guardian should make arrangements for providing lunch for the child and self.
 A sack lunch or money for buying lunch out is the responsibility of the parent/guardian.
 The Early Head Start staff person should not be expected to provide lunch for the child and parent/guardian. - 7.
 The Early Head Start staff will stay with the parent/guardian and child during the doctor's visit.
 The parent/guardian is to go into the room with the child while the doctor is examining.
 The Early Head Start staff may also go into the examining room if the parent/guardian and/or the doctor wish but not in place of the parent/guardian.